tomzox/Python-ZVBI/Video-ZVBI/doc/ZVBI.rst

     both for raw and sliced data, which are distinguished by use of sub-classes *CaptureRawBuf* and *CaptureSlicedBuf*.
 `Zvbi.RawDec`_
-    This class can optionally be used for manual "slicing" raw data, optionally returned by the *Capture* class via *pull_raw()* methods et.al.
-For most cases the slicing done under control of the *Capture* class using *pull_sliced()* should be sufficient however.
+    This class can optionally be used for manual processing raw data (i.e. direct output of the analog-to-digital conversion of the video signal) optionally returned by the *Capture* class via *pull_raw()* methods et.al.
+For most cases the processing (so-called "slicing") done under control of the *Capture* class using *pull_sliced()* should be sufficient, so this class is usually not needed.
 This class is not applicable for DVB.
 `Zvbi.Proxy`_
     This class allows accessing VBI devices via a proxy daemon.
 An instance of this class would be provided to the *Capture* class constructor.
     Using the proxy instead of capturing directly from a VBI device allows multiple applications to capture concurrently (e.g. for decoding multiple data services).
-Not applicable to DVB, as the proxy does not support DVB devices.
+Not applicable to DVB, as DVB drivers usually allow capturing by multiple applications concurrently, so the proxy does not support DVB.
 `Zvbi.ServiceDec`_
     Class performing high level decoding of all supported services and storing the data in an internal cache.
 The class takes input ("sliced data") from